 What does gross profit tell me?

-Because it only takes into account direct costs, your company’s total gross profit tells you how efficient your company is at turning raw materials, labour and other resources into sellable goods and services.
+Because it only takes into account direct costs, your company’s total gross profit margin tells you how efficient your company is at turning raw materials, labour and other resources into sellable goods and services.

 The gross profit for a specific service or product line can also help you figure out the profit potential for that service or product.